 Initially, the applicant will be granted a Letter of Authority.
 The applicant must successfully complete four

 Insurance Institute of Canada (IIC) courses after obtaining the Letter of Authority to receive a Probationary Adjusters Licence.
 The courses are:

 C110 - Essentials of Loss Adjusting

-Individuals must successfully complete an additional four IIC courses within 30 months of obtaining a Probationary Adjusters Licence.
+Individuals must successfully complete an additional four IIC courses within 30 months after obtaining a Probationary Adjusters Licence.
+The courses are: